NXT WarGames lineup: The card for Sunday's event - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

-The following match is advertised for the NXT WarGames event that will be held on Sunday in Orlando, Florida the the WWE Performance Center.
+The following matches are advertised for the NXT WarGames event that will be held on Sunday in Orlando, Florida the the WWE Performance Center.

--“Old School” Tommaso Ciampa, Johnny Gargano, Pete Dunne and LA Knight vs. “New School” Bron Breakker, Carmelo Hayes, Tony D’Angelo, and Grayson Waller in a WarGames match.
+-Tommaso Ciampa, Johnny Gargano, Pete Dunne, and LA Knight vs. Bron Breakker, Carmelo Hayes, Tony D’Angelo, and Grayson Waller in a WarGames match.

 -Raquel Gonzalez, Io Shirai, Kay Lee Ray, and Cora Jade vs. Dakota Kai and “Toxic Attraction” Mandy Rose, Gigi Dolin, and Jacy Jayne in a WarGames match.